winitzki/scall/README.md

   character (Unicode decimal `65533`).
 However, the Dhall standard specifies that non-UTF8 input should be rejected by the parser.
 As a workaround, at the moment, Unicode character `65533` is not allowed in Dhall files and will be rejected at parsing time.

+# Building

+To build a standalone `dhall` executable JAR: `bash make_jar.sh`

+To test the executable: `bash test_jar.sh`

+The test script should print "Tests successful." at the end.
+If it does not print that, some tests failed.